 Explore your Irish heritage in the Epic Ireland exhibition

 Do you have Irish origins?

 You can discover if you have family connections with Ireland in the Epic Ireland genealogy centre: here you can learn about the history of the Irish diaspora and trace your history back to your Irish ancestors.
 A wonderful family activity.

 Nothing brings home how hard it must have been to flee Ireland at the time of the family as stepping onto a family ship, the small vessels that used to sail across the Atlantic to bring people to what they hope would be a better life or even just survival.

-You can visit a family ship in the heart of Dublin: the Jeany Johnston is anchored in front of the Epic Ireland exhibition and carries memory of an important piece of Irish history (and not only).
+You can visit a family ship in the heart of Dublin: the Jeanie Johnston is anchored in front of the Epic Ireland exhibition and carries memories of an important piece of Irish history (and not only).

 Admire Irish horses at the National Stud Centre

 Ireland has a love affair with horses and a great place to see the country’s best is to visit the National stud centre in Kildare.

 Here you can come up close and personal with the studs and also explore some of the centre stunning gardens including the impressive Japanese gardens.